 - Curbside Pickup: Nordic picks up the customer’s filled 5-gallon food scrap bucket and leaves clean bucket, liner and lid at the customer’s location weekly.
 Curbside pickup service is available in Lebanon, West Lebanon, Hanover and Etna.

 - Get more information, current rates or sign up on the We Recycle Food website.

 Thanks to a new program by the City of Lebanon, area residents can take their food scraps to the Lebanon landfill where they will be composted and used for onsite erosion control.
 This use of local resources helps avoid the use of virgin soil products and increases landfill capacity.

-You can find more information HERE regarding this program.
+Find more information regarding this program (PDF).